 The Compliance Function, as a part of the Internal Control System, is one of the key functions.
 The authority and responsibilities of the Compliance Function are established by the BoD.
 The Compliance Function is a staff unit with a dotted reporting line to the CEO and the Chairman of the BoD.
-It's independence is ensured by the authorities laid down in the Compliance Charter which includes among others the authority to establish compliance related processes and controls and to have unrestricted access to all records.
+It's independence is ensured by the authorities laid down in the Group Directive on Compliance which has been endorsed by Elips Life AG and includes among others the authority to establish compliance related processes and controls and to have unrestricted access to all records.

-The responsibilities, competencies and reporting duties of the Compliance Function are laid down in the Compliance Charter adopted by the BoD.
-The Compliance Charter provides that elipsLife has a flexible, risk-based annual Compliance Plan approved by the BoD setting out the compliance work and covering all areas of the company taking into account their susceptibility to compliance risk.
+The responsibilities, competencies and reporting duties of the Compliance Function are laid down in the elipsLife Directive on Compliance adopted by the BoD.
+The Directive on Compliance provides that elipsLife has a flexible, risk-based annual Compliance Plan approved by the BoD setting out the compliance work and covering all areas of the company taking into account their susceptibility to compliance risk.